svaarala/duktape/CONTRIBUTING.md

     It's OK to work on a feature in the pull request: this facilitates discussion in the pull request comments.

-* When the changes are finished, add the `mergeready` label to the pull request to indicate you're no longer making any changes and would like the branch to be merged.
-If there is feedback needing fixes, remove the label and add it back when the fixes are finished.
+* When the changes are finished, comment on the pull that you're no longer making any changes and would like the branch to be merged.
+If there is feedback needing fixes, comment when you're done.
 This ensures merges are not done too early.

 To report bugs or request features